Freddsle/BI_2021_Python/README.md

     In `./python_homework/04_virtual_environment_research_hw`.

-5. Solutions for some of the problems from the [collection of 100 numpy exercises](https://github.com/rougier/numpy-100).
+5. Solutions for some of the problems from the [collection of 100 numpy exercises](https://github.com/rougier/numpy-100) in `test_challenge.py` and matrix multiplication functions in `numpy_challenge.py`.

     In `./python_homework/05_numpy_challenge`.